November 7, 2023 is the General Election!

 You are only permitted to drop off your own ballot.
 You cannot drop off ballots for other people, even if you are in the same household.

-When are ballots being mailed to people who applied to vote by mail?
-Commissioners anticipate that ballots will be mailed out in late September/early October.
+Commissioners anticipate that ballots will be mailed out beginning in October

 The Poll Workers will be able to tell who has requested a mail-in ballot, so if you forget to bring your mail-in ballot & envelopes with you so that it can be voided you will be given a provisional ballot to complete at your polling location.
 This ballot will only be counted once we verify that your mail-in ballot has not been received by the Election Board.